Reduce waste, reduce single-use plastic, fridge hacks, food storage hacks, and how to organize your fridge!

 As a food blogger, it can be hard to try and keep on top of food wastage.
-However, this is something I’ve spent a LOT of time researching and focusing on so that I’ve been able to compile this ‘fridge hacks’ blog post to help you reduce waste, live as plastic-free as possible with plenty of food storage hacks and the best ways to organise your fridge.
-I’ve really found that food storage is KEY to helping reduce unnecessary food wastage!
-That and ignoring ‘best by’ dates.
+However, this is something I’ve spent a LOT of time researching and focusing on so that I’ve been able to compile this ‘fridge hacks’ blog post to help you reduce waste, live as plastic-free as possible with plenty of food storage hacks and the best ways to organize your fridge and pantry.

-One thing that really shocked me when starting to research how to store various produce to make the most of their shelf-lives was how many sources suggest storing items in single-use plastic: plastic bags, plastic wrap, plastic, plastic, plastic… Unfortunately, as someone who is trying to cut out as much unnecessary single-use plastic products and generally go as plastic-free as possible, this just doesn’t work for me…
+One thing that really shocked me when starting to research how to store various products to make the most of their shelf-lives was how many sources suggest storing items in single-use plastic: plastic bags, plastic wrap, plastic, plastic, plastic… Unfortunately, as someone who is trying to cut out as much unnecessary single-use plastic products and generally go as plastic-free as possible, this just doesn’t work for me…

 Note* Some advice will also depend on how much fridge space you have (did you know that UK fridge space is quite a bit smaller than US-style fridge systems?!)

-Why you need these fridge hacks & food storage hacks:
+Why you need these fridge hacks & food storage hacks

-I’ve found it can be really easy to end up with more waste than you’re proud of, if you don’t keep on top of things.
+I’ve found it can be really easy to end up with more waste than you’re proud of if you don’t keep on top of things.
 One too many impromptu days out one week and suddenly you’re left with a fridge full of fresh produce that is quickly losing its pizazz.
-Not to mention forgetting about leftovers at the back of the fridge, finding that your produce seems to go mouldy/mushy way quicker than it should., etc., etc…
+Not to mention forgetting about leftovers at the back of the fridge, finding that your produce seems to go moldy/mushy way quicker than it should., etc., etc…

 By learning these fridge hacks & food storage hacks: